agl320/OutfitLB/README.md

 - Store Clothing (Top, Bottom, Shoes) in Closets
 - Clothing can be grouped up together to create Outfits
 - Both Clothing and Outfits interact when one becomes dirty/clean
-- Local and online storage for User configs
+- Local and online storage for User configs with hashing authentication

 Run with `py .\main.py`